equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 * Element with `contain` set to `layout` or `paint`, or keywords that include them, like `contain: strict` and `contain: content`
 * Element with `will-change` that specify one of the above properties

-While most of the above conditions are really rare, let's take the most common one: an `absolute` positioned element inside a container.
+While most of the above conditions are really rare, let's take the most common one: an absolute-positioned element inside a container.
+When we want to set coordinates of an absolute element and make them relative to a parent boundary we add `position: relative` on that parent element, creating in fact a stacking-context (see the second point above)